PREVENT: An Unsupervised Approach to Predict Software Failures in Production: Related Work

 Observational approaches directly analyze the distribution of the profiled data to explain which application component correlates the most with a given system-level failure.
 As a representative example, Magalhaes and Silva's approach~\cite{Magalhaes:anomalydetection:NCA:2010} identifies performance anomalies of Web applications, by analyzing the correlation between the workload and response time of the transactions: A response time variation that does not correlate with a workload variation is pinpointed as a performance anomaly.
 Then, they analyze the profiled data of each component with ANOVA (analysis of variance) to spot which data (and thus which components) explain the variance in the response time~\cite{Magalhaes:rootcause:SAC:2011,Magalhaes:adaptive:NCA:2011}.

 Signature-based strategies use prior knowledge about the mapping between failures and components to diagnose failures of previously observed types~\cite{Kang:DAPA:Hot-ICE:2012}.
-As representative examples, both \premise and \emph{ALERT} that we already mentioned above consider the failure location as an additional independent variable of their signature-based prediction models~\cite{Mariani:PreMiSE:JSS:2020,Tan:AnomalyPrediction:PODC:2010}.
+As representative examples, both \textsc{PreMiSe}\xspace and \emph{ALERT} that we already mentioned above consider the failure location as an additional independent variable of their signature-based prediction models~\cite{Mariani:PreMiSE:JSS:2020,Tan:AnomalyPrediction:PODC:2010}.

 All approaches suffer from restrictions that limit their applicability to distributed enterprise applications.
 Knowledge-driven and dependence-driven approaches, like Chung et al.'s approach~\cite{Chung:bottleneckdetection:IPDPS:2008} and Sambasivan et al.'s Spectroscope~\cite{Sambasivan:diagnosingperformance:NSDI:2011}, are defined to assist developers in offline analyses, for instance, after a software change.
 Signature-based approaches suffer from the same limitations of signature-based failure prediction approaches: They require labeled failure data for training, and foster predictions that overfit the failures available in the training set, without well capturing other failures and failure patterns.

-Magalhaes and Silva's observational approach~\cite{Magalhaes:adaptive:NCA:2011} is the closest approach to \prevent anomaly ranker, since both approaches identify failing components as the components related to data strongly connected to anomalies.
-Magalhaes and Silva's approach and \prevent differ in their technical core: \prevent uses Granger-causality centrality of the anomalous KPIs of the component, while Magalhaes and Silva rely on the ANOVA analysis.
-In this respect, \prevent is more failure-type-agnostic than Magalhaes and Silva's approahc, since the Granger-causality models only causal relations among KPIs, while the ANOVA analysis refer to some specific failure metric, like poor response time in Magalhaes and Silva's approach.
+Magalhaes and Silva's observational approach~\cite{Magalhaes:adaptive:NCA:2011} is the closest approach to \textsc{Prevent}\xspace anomaly ranker, since both approaches identify failing components as the components related to data strongly connected to anomalies.
+Magalhaes and Silva's approach and \textsc{Prevent}\xspace differ in their technical core: \textsc{Prevent}\xspace uses Granger-causality centrality of the anomalous KPIs of the component, while Magalhaes and Silva rely on the ANOVA analysis.
+In this respect, \textsc{Prevent}\xspace is more failure-type-agnostic than Magalhaes and Silva's approahc, since the Granger-causality models only causal relations among KPIs, while the ANOVA analysis refer to some specific failure metric, like poor response time in Magalhaes and Silva's approach.